SVendittelli/SVendittelli/README.md

 # Hi there, I'm Sam :wave:

-I'm a senior full-stack software developer with 5+ years of experience in the full software development cycle.
-I have collaborated with 3 cross-functional agile teams to build, test, and deliver software features and increase efficiency while delivering world-class solutions to customers.
+Innovative, quality-driven professional with 6+ years of experience in the full software development cycle.
+Equipped with a record of success in developing solutions through high quality design and implementation.
+Proficient in creating user interfaces, developing services, writing and testing code, troubleshooting complex issues, and implementing features based on user feedback.